MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/plan/Should-I-create-a-generation-1-or-2-virtual-machine-in-Hyper-V.md

   To Secure Boot generation 2 Linux virtual machines, you need to choose the UEFI CA Secure Boot template when you create the virtual machine.

 - **Larger boot volume**
   The maximum boot volume for generation 2 virtual machines is 64 TB.
 This is the maximum disk size supported by a .VHDX.
-For generation 1 virtual machines, the maximum boot volume is 2TB for a .VHDX and 2040GB for a .VHD.
+For generation 1 virtual machines, the maximum boot volume is 2 TB for a .VHDX and 2040 GB for a .VHD.
 For more information, see [Hyper-V Virtual Hard Disk Format Overview](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831446(v=ws.11)).

   You may also see a slight improvement in virtual machine boot and installation times with generation 2 virtual machines.